 Crown moulding had its heyday, but nowadays can come across as sterile and lifeless.
 Board and batten wainscoting is much more evocative, with rich character and simple design that’s more likely to stand the test of time.

 Reclaimed Wood & Shiplap Paneling

-We're not done with Chip and Joanna Gaines' favorite accessory just yet.
+We’re not done with Chip and Joanna Gaines’ favorite accessory just yet.
 Shiplap, thanks to its natural look and how easy it is to install, is going to remain a fixture in homes for years to come.
 The bigger news is reclaimed wood.
 Almost a throughline in the design themes mentioned above, reclaimed wood is back and better than ever, from sliding barn doors to window treatments to bed frames and even entertainment centers.
-If you need to bet on a texture, you won't go wrong with natural wood in 2018.
+If you need to bet on a texture, you won’t go wrong with natural wood.

-This is just a peek into what the most stylish trends are for 2018, and there's lots more to come.
+This is just a peek into what the most stylish trends are and there’s lots more to come.
 Be sure to check in regularly for our favorite designs throughout the year, and follow Sunburst Shutters on Pinterest and Instagram for inspiration, design tips, and giveaways from top designers and window fashion experts.

 For more of the latest trend inspiration; be sure to follow us on Pinterest & Instagram @SunburstShutters!